 Likewise, men who have been through prostate surgery often experience erectile dysfunction as they struggle to restore the correct balance of sexual focus.

 Many erectile problems occur due to the confusion which surrounds the sexual act and this is generally caused by a lack of relevant sex education knowledge.
 How one’s attention is focused during sex will determine the hormonal responses activated in their brain.

 The sexual act requires varying amounts of sexual stimulation.
 This includes sexually arousing thoughts, actions and awareness of feeling.
 Most men with erectile dysfunction focus too much attention on their partner which detracts from their awareness of feeling.
 However, without knowing how to balance his sexual focus, if he focuses too much attention on his awareness of feeling he can easily catapult himself to the opposite end of the sexual arousal scale and start experiencing premature ejaculation.

-Along with consulting a medical professional, it’s important to understand the mental and emotional mechanics required to restore full sexual function.
-This is explained in my Sex Mastery programs for men and women.
+Along with consulting a medical professional, it’s important to understand the mental and emotional mechanics required to restore full sexual function, as this will naturally increase sexual stamina.
+How to do this is explained step-by-step in my Sex Mastery programs for men and women.